vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

 **Smoke Testing:** Checks whether the build is stable for testing.(quick, high-level test performed on a new build to verify that the critical functionalities are working and the build is stable)
 **Sanity Testing:** Verifies a specific bug fix or small change.

 **Regression Testing:** Ensures existing functionality is unaffected by recent changes.(like - recent code changes, bug fixes, or new features have not affected the existing functionality of the application.)
 **Exploratory Testing:** Tests the application without predefined test cases to find hidden defects.

+**Black Box** Testing checks whether the application works correctly based on requirements without looking at the code.
+**White Box** Testing checks the internal code structure, logic, and paths to ensure the code works as expected.

 ---